skdelphix/maskdocs/docs/Getting_Started/Users_Roles.md

   - **Export:** Be able to export an object from a Delphix Engine.

-  - **Import:** Be able to import an object into a Delphix Engine that has been exported
+  - **Import:** Be able to import an exported object into a Delphix Engine

 Please note that not all of these actions are available for all objects in the masking service.